Home » Traveling In Italy » RENTING A CAR IN FLORENCE (ITALY) – 2026 Advice from a Local

 The ZTL is closed / active – if you enter you’ll receive a fine (unless you register your license plate with your hotel or parking garage in this zone)

 Before you start driving through the Florentine streets, check out the City of Florence ZTL Map.
-And, read our Guide to the ZTL in Italy!
+And, read my Guide to the ZTL in Italy!

 ZTL map of the Florence, Italy city center.